Amazon CEO tells employees to return to the office or their days may be numbered | KRDO

 Earlier this month, Amazon sent some employees an email indicating that the company knew they were not badging into the office as often as required.

-Amazon’s signal to workers that it is tracking their attendance comes after more than 1,000 of its corporate employees staged a walkout in May to protest the office policy.
+Amazon’s signal to workers that it is tracking their attendance comes after hundreds of its corporate employees staged a walkout in May to protest the office policy.
+At the time, organizers of the walkout said more than 1,000 employees had participated in the event; Amazon disputed that figure, claiming that only 300 were involved.
 Organizers of the walkout have called the company’s approach a “rigid, one-size-fits-all” mandate.

 The-CNN-Wire